Embryo transfer: History

 The first transfer of an embryo from one human to another resulting in pregnancy was reported in July 1983 and subsequently led to the announcement of the first human birth 3 February 1984.
 This procedure was performed at the Harbor UCLA Medical Center under the direction of Dr. John Buster and the University of California at Los Angeles School of Medicine.

 In the procedure, an embryo that was just beginning to develop was transferred from one woman in whom it had been conceived by artificial insemination to another woman who gave birth to the infant 38 weeks later.
 The sperm used in the artificial insemination came from the husband of the woman who bore the baby.

 This scientific breakthrough established standards and became an agent of change for women with infertility and for women who did not want to pass on genetic disorders to their children.
 Donor embryo transfer has given women a mechanism to become pregnant and give birth to a child that will contain their husband's genetic makeup.
 Although donor embryo transfer as practiced today has evolved from the original non-surgical method, it now accounts for approximately 5% of in vitro fertilization recorded births.

 Prior to this, thousands of women who were infertile, had adoption as the only path to parenthood.
 This set the stage to allow open and candid discussion of embryo donation and transfer.
 This breakthrough has given way to the donation of human embryos as a common practice similar to other donations such as blood and major organ donations.
 At the time of this announcement the event was captured by major news carriers and fueled healthy debate and discussion on this practice which impacted the future of reproductive medicine by creating a platform for further advancements in woman's health.

 This work established the technical foundation and legal-ethical framework surrounding the clinical use of human oocyte and embryo donation, a mainstream clinical practice, which has evolved over the past 25 years.

 Effectiveness

 Fresh blastocyst (day 5 to 6) stage transfer seems to be more effective than cleavage (day 2 or 3) stage transfer in assisted reproductive technologies.
-The Cochrane study showed a small improvement in live birth rate per couple for blastocyst transfers.
-This would mean that for a typical rate of 31% in clinics that use early cleavage stage cycles, the rate would increase to 32% to 41% live births if clinics used blastocyst transfer.
+For women with a good prognosis for pregnancy, live birth-rate seems to be higher with blastocyst-stage embryo transfer than cleavage-stage.
+This means that if 39% of women achieve pregnancy after fresh cleavage-stage embryo transfer, between 43% and 48% will likely do with blastocyst-stage transfer.It could be that fresh transfer increases the life birth-rate.
 Recent systematic review showed that along with selection of embryo, the techniques followed during transfer procedure may result in successful pregnancy outcome.
 The following interventions are supported by the literature for improving pregnancy rates: